Mastering the Quarterly Testing of Fire Alarm Equipment: A How-To Guide for Notifying Off-Site Fire Responders

 Documentation Review: Collect all previous inspection and maintenance records to identify past issues.
 This helps in tracking the system's performance over time.

 Formation of a Procedure Team: Choose a trained team to conduct the test.
-According to NFPA guidelines, team members should understand their roles and responsibilities during the testing process.
+According to NFPA guidelines, team members should understand their roles and responsibilities during testing.

-Equipment Check: Review all fire alarm components, including smoke detectors and control panels, to confirm they are functional before the test.
+Equipment Check: Before the test, review all fire alarm components, including smoke detectors and control panels, to confirm their functionality.

 Conducting the Quarterly Test